Rich Europeans urged to free up cash holdings

 "In the past eight to nine months we've seen a sharp return to the table.
 There is less cash in the portfolio than before, but still too much," he said.

-Sergio Ermotti, CEO of Switzerland's biggest bank, UBS, also noted a stubborn aversion to risk among clients.
+Sergio Ermotti, CEO of Switzerland's biggest bank, UBS UBSN.VX, also noted a stubborn aversion to risk among clients.

 "We advise the world's wealthiest individuals, and they continue to act with caution.
 High levels of cash in their portfolios is evidence of that," Ermotti told delegates at the Deutsche Bank Global Financial Services Investor Conference on Tuesday.